bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step3.md

 Let’s go ahead and create a Dockerfile inside the newly centos folder.
 <br>
 For your reference, we have already created a ready Dockerfile in the ~/test directory.
 We will copy that file into the centos folder using the following command:<br>
-copy that file into the centos folder using the following command:<br>
+<br>copy that file into the centos folder using the following command:<br>
 `cp ~/test/Dockerfile ~/Spark/image/centos`{{execute}}<br>

 To view the contents of the Dockerfile, you can use vi, vim, or cat out the contents.
 To view the contents in the terminal console, execute the following command:<br>